nikoof/life/README.md

 # Building manually

 Alternatively, you can clone the repository and build manually.
+You need to install [SFML](https://www.sfml-dev.org/) and [TGUI](https://tgui.eu/) and make the libraries available to your compiler.

 **Note: You need a compiler with support for C++23.
 I've only built this with `g++ (GCC) 12.3.0`.**